Find Grad Schools

 4% Racial-Ethnic Minorities*

 Binghamton University is the 18th most popular school in the nation for students seeking a master's degree in computer science.
 Each year, around 18,100 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
 During the most recent year for which we have data, 209 people received their master's degree in computer science from Binghamton University.
-About 34% of this group were women, and 4% were students from an underrepresented racial-ethnic group.
+Around 4% of these students were from an underrepresented racial-ethnic group, and 25% were women.

 #19